UBC-MDS/Colourblind8/README.md

 - `plot_lines()`:

-  - This function implements a method that enhance line graphs through modifying the colour of lines, the face colour of the chart, the transparency of objects, and the font size for title, legend and axes.
+  - This function implements a method that enhances line graphs through modifying the colour of lines, the face colour of the chart, the transparency of objects, and the font size for title, legend and axes.

    **inputs:** x variable,  y variable (a list of lists), transparency, labels of each y variable, palette colour, title, x labels, y labels and legend title.
    **output:** a matplotlib line graph